Massospondylus

 Two species are considered valid: the type species M. carinatus, as well as M. kaalae, which was named in 2009 and is known from a single skull.
 Six other species have been named during the past 150 years but are no longer recognised.
 Originally, Massospondylus and similar dinosaurs have been regarded as theropods, but are now classified as basal ("early diverging") members of Sauropodomorpha.
 This group also includes sauropods.
 Within sauropodomorphs, Massospondylus is often classified in the family Massospondylidae.
 The genus was 4–6 m long, with a long neck and tail, a small head, and a slender body.
 It is distinguished from related genera by the very elongated vertebrae of the front portion of the neck, amongst other features.
 Although Massospondylus was long depicted as quadrupedal (four-legged), it is now considered to have been bipedal (two-legged).

-It was probably a herbivore (plant-eater), although some have speculated that basal sauropodomorphs may have been omnivorous.
+This dinosaur was probably a herbivore (plant-eater), although some have speculated that basal sauropodomorphs may have been omnivorous.
 On each of its hands, it bore a sharp thumb claw that was probably used in feeding, possibly to uproot vegetation or to pull down branches while rearing up.
-Clutches with eggs have been found, some of which contained embryos; these are among the oldest eggs and embryos of an amniote in the fossil record.
+Clutches of eggs have been found, some of which contained embryos; these are among the oldest eggs and embryos of an amniote in the fossil record.
 The eggshell was extremely thin, less than 0.1 mm, unlike the much thicker eggshells in later dinosaurs.
 The embryos had proportionally longer arms than adults and a very large head, leading researchers to suggest that they were quadrupedal and shifted to a bipedal posture later during growth.
 Newer research instead suggested that Massospondylus was bipedal at all ages.
 Individuals accelerated or slowed down their growth depending on environmental factors such as food availability.
 The oldest known specimen was around 20 years of age.